handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ::: tip
 #### Registering all cell types at once

-If you import all of Handsonable's cell type modules, register them with the `registerAllCellTypes()` method:
+If you import all of Handsonable's cell type modules, register them all with the `registerAllCellTypes()` method:

 ```js
 // import the `registerAllCellTypes()` method